14 July 2023

 Upon successful completion of this module, students will:

-Have developed a conceptually and empirically informed understanding of the debates surrounding human rights repression, and a respect for and understanding of the substantive topical questions which have been asked concerning the repression of human rights
+have developed a conceptually and empirically informed understanding of the debates surrounding human rights repression and respect.

 Credits info